meyersarah/videos/_new_scripts/what_are_environments.md

-What are Environments?
+What is an *Integrated Development Environment (IDE)*?

-Integrated development environments are workplaces where you can write code that will access files in a directory to create output products.
+Integrated development environments are workplaces where you write code. *An IDE provides a variety of useful services to the programmer, increasing productivity.*

 These are the programs that you will spend most of your time in to use code.

 Environments are not synonymous with code, even though many refer to them that way.
 Some developers prefer one over the other.

 What is a shell?
 A shell is a user interface for access to an operating system's services